Gluten Free Vintage Fruitcake Recipe

 Tightly wrap each cake in wax paper, pressing the paper into the moistened cake to seal.
 Tape the edges.

 Wrap again in foil, place in zip lock bags and store in a cool, dark place for about 8 weeks.
+I keep mine in a pantry closet that is on an outside wall.

-I made the fruitcakes in early October, and we will enjoy them from Thanksgiving Day through the New Year.
-Our first taste did not disappoint!
-After 5 years gluten free, it was such a treat for me to make this old recipe again!
+I usually make the fruitcakes in early October, and they are ready to enjoy from Thanksgiving Day through the New Year.
+It is well worth the wait!
+After many years of being gluten free, it is such a treat for me to make this old recipe again and my heart is full remembering how much my husband loved when I made this for him.

 Notes ♪♫ Always reach out to a manufacturer when you are not sure if a product contains gluten.
 In past years, I have used King Arthur’s dried fruit blend for my Fruitcakes.
 Unfortunately, they confirmed to me via email that they do not test for gluten in their Bakers Fruit Blend and cannot guarantee no cross contact with gluten in this specific product.